 - Keep refrigerated.

 - Remove from fridge and allow pudding to warm slightly before eating - about 15 minutes.
-Add toppings of choice and a drizzle of maple syrup just before eating.
+Add toppings of choice and a dusting of Swerve just before eating.